If you’ve gone through a SOC 2 audit or you run your compliance program manually, you know it can be time-consuming, expensive, and frustrating.

 Time is money, as they say, so if your teams are spending hours, weeks, or even months getting your compliance program off the ground or back on track, you’re losing money and productivity.
 Not to mention any budget that goes to partners, consultants, or new tools.
 With SOC 2 automation software, you can eliminate many of those costs.

-18% of unplanned downtime is caused by human error.
-Automation can mitigate this risk, partly because it takes repetitive tasks off our to-do lists and completes them the same way every time, and partly because it can alert us to changes in human behavior.
+15% of unplanned downtime is caused by human error.
+Automation can mitigate this risk by taking repetitive tasks off our to-do lists and completing them the same way every time, and by alerting us to changes in human behavior.

 If, for example, an employee fails to complete the required security training, the system will notify you.
 If someone tries to access something they shouldn’t, it’ll trigger an alert.
 This mitigates not only the risk of a malicious attack on your systems or data, but also the risk of honest mistakes (like forgetting to finish a task) that could derail your compliance.